openharmony/docs/en/application-dev/reference/apis/js-apis-uitest.md

 The UiTest framework provides a wide range of UI component feature description APIs in the **By** class to filter and match components.
 The API capabilities provided by the **By** class exhibit the following features:

-1.Allows one or more attributes as the match conditions.
+- Allows one or more attributes as the match conditions.
 For example, you can specify both the **text** and **id** attributes to find the target component.

-2.Provides multiple match patterns for component attributes.
+- Provides multiple match patterns for component attributes.

-3.Supports absolute positioning and relative positioning for components.
+- Supports absolute positioning and relative positioning for components.
 APIs such as **isBefore** and **isAfter** can be used to specify the features of adjacent components to assist positioning.

   All APIs provided in the **By** class are synchronous.
 You are advised to use the static constructor **BY** to create a **By** object in chain mode, for example, **BY.text('123').type('button')**.

 ### enum MatchPattern